Which car models can I charge with the go-e Charger?

 Yes.
 All the main functions, such as start/stop charging and adjusting the charging current, can be done without the go-e app.

 If you want to change basic device settings, use the comfort functions, read the internal electricity meter or control the charger remotely, you need the go-e app.
 You will then be able to control the wallbox from close range via the built-in access point.
-To remotely control the charger, you need to connect the device to your WiFi network.
+To remotely control the charger, you need to connect the device to the internet.

-For advanced connectivity, the go-e Charger Gemini 2.0 and PRO series include cellular connectivity, allowing app control even without WiFi.
+The go-e Charger Gemini 2.0 series and PRO series enable a connection to the Internet not only via WiFi, but also via cellular network.
 Additionally, the go-e Charger PRO offers an Ethernet (LAN) option for a reliable wired connection.

 To export the charging data of your go-e Charger, open the go-e app and click on the “Information” tab.
 There you will see the charging status, the amount of energy and other information.
 Now scroll down a little and click on ‘Download information’ to export the charging data as a csv file.